Ashley Audrain

 Ashley Audrain (born 1982) is a Canadian writer.
-During a July 2019 interview with the Toronto Star Audrain described her debut novel, The Push, as a "psychological drama told through the lens of motherhood."
-The story is about a woman who is unsure whether or not there is something wrong with her daughter, Violet.
-This causes strain in her marriage to a man named Fox Connor.
+She is known for two novels, The Push (2021) and The Whispers (2023), which were each published as part of a high-profile contract.

+Career

 Prior to turning her hand to writing, Audrain was publicity director for Penguin Canada, which is now an imprint of the Canadian division of Penguin Random House.
 In 2015 a health crisis with her youngest child caused her to retire.
 She found writing was an occupation she could undertake at home.